d-bl/GroundForge/docs/help/index.md

 Experiment with Bobbin Lace Grounds
 -----------------------------------

-This site is bobbin lace makers and designer who tend to use or write books like "_The Book of Bobbin Lace Stitches_" by  Bridget Cook, "_Viele gute Gründe_" by Ulrike Voelcker Löhr and "_Gründe mit System_" by Uta Ulrich.
+This site is for bobbin lace makers and designer who tend to use or write books like "_The Book of Bobbin Lace Stitches_" by  Bridget Cook, "_Viele gute Gründe_" by Ulrike Voelcker Löhr and "_Gründe mit System_" by Uta Ulrich.